MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/assign-licenses.md

 ## Determine the analyzed population

-Before you can assign licenses, the Microsoft 365 global admin, the Viva Insights sponsor, and the Insights Administrator work together to identify the analyzed population.
+Before you can assign licenses, the Microsoft 365 Global Administrator, the Viva Insights sponsor, and the Insights Administrator work together to identify the analyzed population.
 This population consists of the people in your company—called *measured employees*—whose Microsoft 365 collaboration activity you want to analyze.
 Some organizations choose to analyze the entire population, while others use population subsets for specific analysis scenarios.
 If you want to get insights that reflect all people in the company, you'll need to assign everyone a license.

 >[!Note]
 >Employees in your organization who aren't licensed for analysis—but might collaborate with your measured employees through meetings, email, unscheduled calls, or Teams chats—are called *other internal collaborators*.
 You might encounter this term while using Viva Insights.